Black Diamond Got an Ice Dam? Ignore it at Your Peril.

 So, one of the first things you can do is remove the snow from your roof.
 Sounds like a no-brainer, right?
 As previously mentioned, snow is a main ingredient in the ice damming recipe.
 Just keep in mind that performing work on any roof has its risk for injury, let alone a roof piled high with snow.
 Before you whip out that ladder, you might want to think about contacting a Black Diamond professional to carry out this job.

 Lastly, Ice & Water protector membrane, installed by Daza Roofing, is used for the superior protection it provides.
 It is a continuous membrane that adheres to roof decking under your roofing shingles in areas subject to ice damming.
 It prohibits water that might get under your shingles from reaching your wood structure.
 This membrane is made to seal nail penetrations from your shingle installation.
-Ice and Water protector is usually applied above eaves extending up past the interior wall of house at least one foot, and in valleys.
+Ice and Water protector is usually applied above eaves extending up past the interior wall of the house at least one foot, and in valleys.
 This will best protect your Black Diamond home from damage caused by ice damming.